- Name: Cody Gibson

 Cody Gibson Wiki Update Wiki

-Cody “The Renegade” Gibson is an American bantamweight fighter who lives in Visalia, CA and is currently signed to the UFC.
-He is a blue belt in Brazilian Jiu Jitsu under Cleber Luciano/Tom Knox as well as a former college wrestler.
-He trains at Elite MMA , an affiliate school of Cleber Luciano BJJ and Kings Muay Thai.
-His head coach is Tom Knox, a black belt in Brazilian Jiu Jitsu under Cleber Luciano and also a pro skateboarder.
-His head Muay Thai coach is Doug “The Rhino” Marshall who is a former WEC champion and current Bellator fighter.
-He holds a Bachelors degree in History and is almost finished with a Masters degree in Education from Brandman University.
-He has previously fought for Tachi Palace Fights and Titan FC.
-Cody has notable wins over Walel Watson and Chad George.
-Of his eleven professional wins, seven have been finishes including four T/KOs.
+Cody “The Renegade” Gibson is an American bantamweight fighter who lives in Visalia, CA. He is a purple belt in Brazilian Jiu Jitsu under Cleber Luciano/Tom Knox as well as a former college wrestler.
+He trains at Trifecta MMA with Marian Reneau (UFC female bantamweight fighter).
+He holds a Bachelors degree in History and is a Masters degree in Education.
+He has previously fought for the LFA, Tachi Palace Fights, the UFC, and Titan Fighting Championship.

 Cody was born in Blackwell, Oklahoma on September 11th, 1987.
 At the age of two, he was adopted and moved to Visalia, CA. He was a two time junior college All-American wrestler for Bakersfield College and went on to wrestle for Menlo College in the bay area for three seasons.
 While still in college, he began to take fights whenever he would go home even though he had no striking or jiu jitsu training.